Rafaela9136/Xamarin/README.md

 # Xamarin
-Xamarin project with Rest and SQLite
+Xamarin project with Rest and SQLite.